Supply Chain Sustainability Research Fund

 As the teams conducted their research, we offered guidance and facilitated cross-project information-sharing.
 When each research phase concluded, we organized symposia for sharing the research findings with decision-makers and thought leaders—including private sector leaders, NGOs, academic researchers, and policy makers.
 Insights from this collaborative research will help improve future corporate sustainability efforts and accountability mechanisms.

 What makes a corporate sustainability commitment successful?

 A variety of factors influence whether a corporate sustainability commitment works—in other words, whether it successfully achieves its intended outcomes across targeted geographies and supply chain actors.

 Through the Supply Chain Sustainability Research Fund, Meridian convened a small workshop of expert advisors and guided two lead authors as they developed a framework explaining how, where, and why commitments are effective (or not).
 With a better understanding of how these conditions influence effectiveness, companies, investors, and civil society can more strategically develop and improve corporate sustainability commitments—and strengthen their impacts.

-The framework also plays an important role in guiding a second phase of study that Meridian is coordinating through the Research Fund.
-Researchers are applying the framework to their research on palm oil in Indonesia, cocoa in West Africa, cotton in the United States, and beef and soy in Latin America.
-The framework will provide a degree of comparability across these commodity-geography pairings; it will also offer a more nuanced understanding about which sustainability initiatives are effective, where they work, and why they succeed.
+The framework also played an important role in guiding a second phase of study that Meridian coordinated through the Research Fund.
+Researchers applied the framework to their research on cocoa in West Africa, cotton in the United States, beef and soy in Latin America, and palm oil in Indonesia.
+The framework provided a degree of comparability across these commodity-geography pairings; it also offered a more nuanced understanding about which sustainability initiatives are effective, where they work, and why they succeed.

 Learn more about the team that leads the Supply Chain Sustainability Research Fund.